ahillss/setting-up-rust-on-windows/README.md

 ### VS Build Tools 2022

-Haven't tried it with rustup, but the link is here: [vs build tools 2022](https://aka.ms/vs/17/release/vs_buildtools.exe).
+Haven't tried it with rustup, but the link is [available here](https://aka.ms/vs/17/release/vs_buildtools.exe).

 ### Moving RustUp and Cargo to a different directory